kimruddock/pawelgrzybek.github.io/_drafts/2016-05-21-intro-to-web-animations-api.md

 ## Animation methods & properties

 For now we haven't seen any clear vantage of WAAPI over CSS animations.
-Let's make it happen.
-When `animate()` function is invoked [few things](https://w3c.github.io/web-animations/#dom-animatable-animate) happen and as a result new instance of [Animation](https://w3c.github.io/web-animations/#the-animation-interface) interface is returned - formerly known as `AnimationPlayer`.
+Let's reveal the difference between reactive JavaScript over declarative CSS.
+When `animate()` function is invoked [few things](https://w3c.github.io/web-animations/#dom-animatable-animate) happen and as a result new instance of [Animation](https://w3c.github.io/web-animations/#the-animation-interface) interface is returned — formerly known as `AnimationPlayer`.
 Assigning animation to a variable allows us to use returned properties and methods.
 Let's do it and print to console brand new toys.

 ```js
 var move = document.querySelector('.box').animate(blah, blah);